 Are you wondering whether you need to notify the TE Office, the local government pilot, or the party paying your unemployment benefit of the start or end of your employment?
 The decisive factor is whether the work lasts over or under two weeks.

 If you are a customer of a TE Office or a local government pilot, always report any changes in your work situation.
-You can submit a notification in the E-services or call the telephone service.
+You can submit a notification in the ‘E-services' section of Job Market Finland or call the telephone service.

 At the same time, indicate whether you intend to apply for unemployment security after your employment situation has changed.
 If necessary, you will receive a new labour policy statement on your right to unemployment security.